blend-os/website/docs/contributing.md

 </script>
 ```

-This script will show noJs elements (which are hidden by default) and will not run if Javascript is disabled.
+This script will show `noJs` elements (which are hidden by default) and will not run if Javascript is disabled.

-Next, put the element with JS in a `div` with the `noJs` class.
+Next, put the element with Javascript in a `#!html <div>` with the `noJs` class.

 Now, if you have a Javascript-free replacement (a warning saying you need Javascript or a replacement button), put it in a `#!html <noscript>` tag.